Send the link below via email or IMCopy

 Patterns of behavior:

 recurring characteristics or events that tend to repeat annually in a cyclical manner.
-Examples are suicide rates, pregnancy rates, murder rates.
+Examples of patterned behavior: suicide, birth and death rates, sexual assault, criminal behavior, and voting behavior.
+These rates do change, but VERY slowly.

 It was very rare to receive higher education in the 1800s and the few that did were typically White males.